-$$SMB = SNOW + REFR - MELT - SUBL$$ (2)
+$$SMB = SNOW + REFR - MELT - SUBL,$$ (2)

-The resulting SMB is linearly interpolated onto the ice sheet grid, in two steps: first, with a bilinear horizontal interpolation per EC, and second with a vertical linear interpolation between two ECs (above and below), based on the ice sheet model high-resolution topography.
+The resulting SMB is linearly interpolated onto the ice sheet grid in two steps: first, with a bilinear horizontal interpolation per EC; and second with a vertical linear interpolation between two ECs (above and below), based on the ice sheet model high-resolution topography.

-2.2 Simulations design
+2.2 Simulation design

-We perform four CESM1.0 simulations with an identical setup, except for a different temperature lapse rate forcing to each of the n=10 ECs.
-These four lapse rates are 1 K km-1, 4 K km-1, 6 K km-1 (default) and 9.8 K km-1, and we refer to the corresponding simulations as EC-1K, EC-4K, EC-6K, and EC-9.8K, respectively.
+We perform four CESM1.0 simulations with an identical setup, except for a different temperature lapse rate forcing to each of the $n=10\,\mathrm{ECs}$.
+These four lapse rates are 1, 4, 6 (default), and 9.8 K km-1, and we refer to the corresponding simulations as EC-1K, EC-4K, EC-6K, and EC-9.8K, respectively.
 EC-1K is chosen to represent minimal activation of the EC calculation.
 EC-4K is chosen as a lapse rate forcing between EC-1K and EC-6K that is close to the summer lapse rate over the Greenland ice sheet as estimated from observations (e.g., Fausto et al., 2009).
 As the upper limit of the magnitude of the lapse rate, 9.8 K km-1 (dry adiabatic lapse rate) is used.